kagisearch/kagi-docs/kagi/src/features/website-info-personalized-results.md

 # Website Info & Personalized Results

-To the right of each Kagi search result is a Crystal Ball icon.
+To the right of each Kagi search result is a shield icon.
 Hovering over the icon or tapping it will access additional features related to the webpage for that result.

 <img src="media/crystal_ball.png" width="675" alt="Crystal Ball Icon">